zuoqin/sberpb/README.md

 3. Automate everything
 * No resources to do things manually so automate everything.
 Integration: releases, monitoring, reporting.
 * Turn banking processes into API

+4. Invent new things
+* Build things that weren't seen as possible or hadn't been thought before.
+* What can we build if we have typed Clojure APIs to the world?

+5. Light weight specifications.
+* Often working from verbal or informal spec.
+And at best from informal functional specs.
+* Spec often refined/derived from Clojure implementation

+6. Low maintenance requirement
+* Little devops to support; make sure the systems support themselves
+* Make future changes easier

+7. High success rate
+* Have to demostrably outperform.
+Be clearly more efficient.
+* Don't be the incumbent

+8.